fritshoogland-yugabyte/yb_stats/README.md

 - The fourth column is the namespace.
 For the server type, this is '-'.
 - The fifth column is the table_name.
 For the server type, this is '-'.
 - The sixth column is the statistic name.
 - The seventh column is the difference between the previous and the current fetch for counter type statistics, and for gauge types this is the value of the current fetch.
+For non-latency statistics, it includes the type of the statistic, such as 'ms' for milliseconds, bytes, etc.
 - The eighth column is the difference between the previous and the current fetch divided by the time of the two fetches, to get an idea of rate of the statistic happening, and for gauge types it's the difference (positive or negative) between the previous and current fetch.
 - The ninth column is unique to latency type, and shows the difference between the previous and current fetch divided by the difference of the total_sum statistic.
 This way the average latency over the period of the snapshot for that event is calculated.
+It also includes the type of the statistic.

 # examples
 ## investigate CPU usage